Best Supplements for Sleep

 Vitamin D affects our sleep in several ways.
 If it is too low we can’t absorb magnesium properly and the Zeez may have no effect.

 Historically vitamin D recommendations were based on the amount needed for bone health: 400-1.000 iu /day.
 Much more is needed for other purposes.
 Studies done in the context of Covid-19 suggest that our immune system functions best when our blood level is 60ng/ml and Dr Stasha Gominak, lead author of studies on the effects of vitamin D on sleep, suggests 60 - 80 ng/ml for good sleep.
-To achieve that we may need a supplement of 4,000iu+ Vit D daily for a long period. or more if we are overweight..
+To achieve that we are likely to need a supplement of 4,000iu + Vit D daily for a long period. or more if we are overweight..
 It is useful to test vitamin D levels : this lab tests for the NHS.
-Without testing, many doctors suggest that 4,000 -5,000 iu /day is a sensible daily supplement.

 We need vitamins K2 and A for Vit D absorption.
-K2 is found in some fermented foods and cheeses such as Brie and Gruyere, and is combined with Vitamin D in these forms Barefoot Vitamin D with K2 and Vitabright D3 /K2 combo (gelatin shell).
-Available as a spray for those who don’t like tablets - but it is low dose and doesn’t last long.
+K2 is found in some fermented foods and cheeses such as Brie and Gruyere, and is combined with Vitamin D in these forms Barefoot Vitamin D with K2 and Vitamin D with K2.
+Available as a spray for those who don’t like tablets - but it is lower dose and doesn’t last long.

 Vitamin A